OTRF/Blog-Website/docs/_posts/2020-12-28-csr-ssl-certificate-activation.md

     * It can be **self-signed**
 3. Service Communications
     * Server authentication certificate used for windows communication foundation (WCF) Message security
-    * It can be self-signed or issued and signed by a trusted third party Certificate Authority
+    * It can be self-signed or issued and signed by a trusted third-party Certificate Authority
 4. Security Sockets Layer (SSL)
     * Used to secure web traffic
-    * It can be self-signed or issued and signed by a trusted third party Certificate Authority (CA)
+    * It can be self-signed or issued and signed by a trusted third-party Certificate Authority (CA)

 > The SSL and Service Communications certificates can be the same